-Slower shutter speeds are awesome too tho.
-They give you the option to play around with longer exposed images and they can come out super cool.
-I shot a photograph of danielle on our honeymoon in London with the underground train behind her.
-In the photograph it’s blurry, but she’s sharp.
-If my shutter speed had been too high I would’ve stopped the motion of the train and for this photo, that’s not what I wanted.
+Slower shutter speeds are awesome too, though.
+They give you the option to play around with longer exposed images, and they can come out super cool.
+I shot a photograph of Danielle on our honeymoon in London with the underground train behind her.
+In the photograph, it’s blurry, but she’s sharp.
+If my shutter speed had been too high, I would’ve stopped the motion of the train, and for this photo, that’s not what I wanted.

 DSLRs are amazing, but I want to make sure you’re getting the most out of that amazing camera you have in your hand.
 Now this isn’t all you need to know, but the information above will help you grasp a further understanding of your camera, its settings, and start taking better photos.

-If you liked this blog, and would like to check out more of them, be sure to sign up for our education emails.
-We’ll get education strait to your inbox and cover topics you want to learn about! 🙂
+If you liked this blog and would like to check out more of them, be sure to sign up for our education emails.
+We’ll get education straight to your inbox and cover topics you want to learn about! 🙂

 FOLLOW US ON SOCIAL